theemilyd/garden-planner-app/README.md

 ## API Documentation

-The Garden Planner API provides endpoints for:
+The PlantPerfectly API provides endpoints for:

 - User authentication and profile management
 - Plant database access and searching